Ticket to Ride (board game): Volume 4: Nederland

 On 17 September 2013, Days of Wonder foreshadowed a fourth expansion called Volume 4: Nederland, based on a single-sided map of the Netherlands.
 The expansion premiered at Spiel '13 (24–27 October 2013) in Essen (Germany), to launch its simultaneous European release, after which it had its global release in November 2013.
-The game had a retail price of €25 and $25 (USD) respectively.

 This expansion currently has a BoardGameGeek "complexity rating" of 2.13 out of 5.
 The game was designed for 2–5 players, who are 8-years-old or older, for a game lasting 30–60 minutes.
 This was the first Ticket to Ride version with a currency system, used to pay bridge tolls for a player's routes.
 A bridge toll bonus is awarded at the end of the game, the total of which is related to the total worth of bridge toll tokens held by each player, in relationship to each other.
 Allan J. Moon wrote:

 "Players must manage their limited treasury and this affects their choices of routes.
 The huge bonus for the most money at the end of the game makes it even harder to spend money during the game.
 Most of the time, the player with the most economically efficient route will win."

 Reception – The toll system was criticised.
 Edwin van de Sluis (Gamepack) wrote "At the end there seems to be an accidental winner of the end bonus so it seems (or feels).
 Playing with a focus on both end bonus and fulfilling tickets seems pretty difficult, so it seems, and raises the question whether this is possible at all."
-On BoardGameGeek, from a vote of 2,848 voting users, this version holds an average rating of 7.36 and an adjusted "Geek Rating" rating of 6.554.
+As of 20 August 2026, BoardGameGeek, from a vote of 3,131 voting users, gives this version an average rating of 7.35 and an adjusted "Geek Rating" rating of 6.531.